-CORE: How did your family move to China and connect with KIA?
+CORE: How did your family move to the Far East and connect with this school?

-Curt: Both Solveig and I knew that the Lord was calling us to China.
+Curt: Both Solveig and I knew that the Lord was calling us to the Far East.
 We were about 11 years old when this happened.
 We did not know one another at that time, but He knew that we were going to move here together so He called us and matched us up later in life although we come from two different countries.
-After we were married, we talked about moving to China for several years, and then one summer we felt that the Lord told us that next summer was the time for us to leave.
-At that point we started looking into different possibilities and felt that He led us to Kunming.
-Our children began attending KIA and were students there for two years before I began working there.
+After we were married, we talked about moving to the Far East for several years, and then one summer we felt that the Lord told us that next summer was the time for us to leave.
+At that point we started looking into different possibilities and felt that He led us to this city.
+Our children began attending the Oasis school and were students there for two years before I began working there.

-CORE: What jobs have you held while serving at KIA?
+CORE: What jobs have you held while serving at this school?

 CORE: What would you say is the greatest blessing you have received because you are serving overseas?

 Andreassens: It is difficult to state just one, so here are a few: Knowing that we are where God wants us to be and that God brought Samuel, our adopted son, into our lives.
 Another great blessing is that we are living in a multi-cultural environment and meeting so many wonderful people.

 CORE: What has been the most challenging thing you faced as you served overseas?

 Andreassens: Saying goodbye to co-workers/friends when they leave here is always hard.

 CORE: Please share a couple of your fondest memories of serving with the Oasis family.